 Once I entered college, I chose to use my first name Anna.
 To this day, I know who is supposed to call me Annette, mostly family members, or a few that I went to school with, and if they call me Anna, it’s strange to me, even though everyone else does!

-Now that I am an oldish and, on my way, to being an old lady, I have made peace with my name.
+Now that I am oldish and, on my way, to being an old lady, I have made peace with my name.
 The old-fashioned name Anna even had a revival in the 1990s through 2001, when it was a popular baby name for girls.
 Although the name Hannah was significantly more popular in this same time period.

 As the meaning of my name implies, I am blessed to be full of God’s grace and favor on this Thanksgiving Day.
 May the beauty and blessings of Thanksgiving bring warmth and peace to your home this holiday season.
 Happy Thanksgiving!